Best Water Softener for San Antonio, TX — 17 Things to Know BEFORE You Buy!

 5. The SoftPro Elite HE: Built for San Antonio's Water

-After evaluating San Antonio's water hardness of 18.5 GPG and the presence of chloramine and sediment in the local supply, one system consistently rises to the top for San Antonio homeowners: the SoftPro Elite HE Water Softener.
+After evaluating San Antonio's water hardness of 15.2 GPG and the presence of fluoride in the local supply, one system consistently rises to the top for Alamo City homeowners: the SoftPro Elite HE Water Softener.
+This recommendation isn't based on marketing claims — it's anchored to the specific demands that 15.2 GPG water places on ion exchange equipment.

 Demand-Initiated Regeneration (DIR)